 As technology gets more intertwined in our lives, it can sometimes be challenging to inspire children to get off their screens and play outside.
 Parents, grandparents, and other caregivers may wonder what they can do to encourage kids to play outside.
-Spending time outdoors has many benefits to children and adults alike, like getting fresh air and encouraging use of the imagination.
-There are many ways people can be encouraging kids to play outside, including water activities, blowing bubbles, installing a backyard playset , and more.
+Spending time outdoors has many benefits for children and adults alike, like getting fresh air and encouraging the use of the imagination.
+There are many ways people can be encouraging kids to play outside, including water activities, blowing bubbles, installing a backyard playset, and more.

 The Importance of Spending Time Outdoors

 Encouraging kids to play outside is essential.
 According to the Centers for Disease Control and Prevention, childhood obesity affects 13.7 million children in the United States.
 The CDC also recommends that children ages six to 17 be active for at least 60 minutes a day, and children ages three to five be active to encourage growth and development.
 Spending time outdoors is a great way to promote physical fitness.

 In addition to being physically active when encouraging kids to play outside, kids will also get fresh air and plenty of Vitamin D from the sun.
 While you should remember to apply sunscreen to children before playing outdoors, the Vitamin D absorbed from the sun helps keep bones healthy and prevents heart disease, diabetes, and osteoporosis.